 Insanity By D.I.
 Jolly

-The Shadow War which had irreversibly changed the world had officially been over for twenty years, according to self-appointed Empress Rose.
+The Shadow Wars, which had irreversibly changed the world, had officially been over for twenty years.
+According to self-appointed Empress Rose.
 She and a few of her closest advisors and warlords had stormed to power in a worldwide coup when the world was at a moment of weakness and decline.
 For a short time, they had worked to right some wrongs, bring back in line a few aspects of civilisation that had gone astray, but then the tyranny began.
-She appointed herself Empress for life, build a massive tower and from it’s peak ruled with absolute authority and swift violent retribution against even the smallest of slight.
+She appointed herself Empress for life, build a massive tower and from its peak ruled with absolute authority and swift violent retribution against even the smallest of slight.
 For many the weight of oppression became the load they had to bear and so they did.
-Others simply broke, or attempted counter attacks but they were swiftly dealt with.
-As the Empresses actions became more violent and dramatic and the hatred for her grew she retreated more into her tower, issuing her order from high above but never being seen, leading to rumours of dark power and dealing with accent evils.
+Others simply broke or attempted counter-attacks but they were swiftly dealt with.
+As the Empresses actions became more violent and dramatic and the hatred for her grew she retreated more into her tower, issuing her order from high above but never being seen, leading to rumours of dark power and dealing with ancient evils.
 All of which worked to grow the people’s fear of her.
 And so, she grew her empire and set about devastating the world.
 Until the day that a self-righteous man named Jack and a few of his friends managed to infiltrate the tower.
 With honour in their hearts and a suicidal dedication to their mission they fought and died their way to its peak until he stood alone at the throne room door.
 Exhausted and terrified he tightened his grip on his sword and kicked in the door, prepared to face the demoness he’d built up in his mind, but not prepared for what he saw.
 The room itself was very plain, with no windows at a level a person could reach or see out of.
 It was gloomy but he could still make out the frame of a bed, and a desk and as his eyes settled, the scratches in the walls.
 He leapt into a guard position when a sound touched his ears and he was so on edge that it took him a moment to make it out as words.

 “Thank God, thank God you’re here.
 Oh thank God you’re here.”